After you have scheduled your appointment with us:

 The morning of surgery:

-- Do not feed your cat or dog.
-Kittens, puppies (under 6 months), and rabbits do not need to be fasted.
+- Do not feed or give treats to your cat or dog.
+Kittens, puppies (under 6 months), and rabbits do not need to be fasted

 - Cats should be in a carrier.
-If you have more than one cat, each cat should be in its own carrier.
+If you have more than one cat, each cat MUST be in its own carrier

 **If you have old newspapers to recycle, we can always use them!**